JanBdot/NetLabBuilder/README.md

 . nlb-venv/bin/activate
 pip install -r requirements.txt
 ```

+For Linux you might need to do some [post installation steps](https://docs.docker.com/engine/install/linux-postinstall/), if you freshly installed docker.

 ## Usage
 There are four topology files in the `src/` folder that can be run with a command like this: